XimenaPradoMaersk/AutoPhish-Reports/README.md

 - **🟡 Medium Risk** *(High Click / High Report)* – Mixed behavior where training vectors are engaged but reported.
 - **🔴 High Risk** *(High Click / Low Report)* – Critical posture failures with high compromise and low alerting.
 - **⚪ Moderate Risk** *(Low Click / Low Report)* – Organizational apathy or low simulation interaction.

+## 🧾 Output Formatting (Template Node)
+To improve readability and usability, a Template Node was introduced before the final output.
+This node formats the calculated metrics into a clean, human-readable report.
+Transforms raw metrics into an executive-friendly summary and ensures consistent formatting across outputs.

+Makes results ready for:
+- Reporting dashboards
+- Leadership summaries
+- Demo presentations

 ## 🎛️ Local Orchestration Engine
 The pipeline orchestration simulator is available in: